20. Training and Orientation Materials

 - Be involved in all functions of the site visit;

-- Dress in corporate/professional attire for all site visit activities (men are asked to wear suits or coats and ties, and women are asked to wear suits, dresses, or pantsuits); and
+- Dress in corporate/professional attire for all site visit activities (men are asked to wear suits or coats and ties, and women are asked to wear suits or dresses); and

 - Wear AVMA-COE identification badges at all times.